Classic Sugar Cookies (5 Vintage Recipes)

 Can I substitute regular milk for sour milk?

-Yes—add about 1 teaspoon vinegar or lemon juice per cup of milk, then let it stand a few minutes before using.
+Yes — add 1 teaspoon of vinegar or lemon juice per cup of milk.
+Let it sit for a few minutes before using.

 Can these sugar cookies be frozen?

 Yes.
-Freeze baked cookies airtight, or freeze portioned dough and bake later (add a little extra bake time if baking from frozen).
+Freeze baked cookies in an airtight container, or freeze portioned dough balls and bake later (add 1–2 extra minutes if baking from frozen).

 Why chill some sugar cookie doughs?

-Chilling firms the dough, helps prevent spreading, and makes rolling and filling easier.
+Chilling firms the dough, reduces spreading, and makes rolling and filling much easier.

 Search the Cookbook

-Enjoy our collection of Easy Sugar Cookie Recipe — plus beverages, appetizers, cakes, casseroles, candy, cookies, desserts, pastries, salads, and much more.
+Enjoy our collection of Classic Sugar Cookies (5 Vintage Recipes) — plus beverages, appetizers, cakes, casseroles, candy, cookies, desserts, pastries, salads, and much more.

 | Privacy Policy